tamntnguyen/AAV-Triple-Transfection-Mechanistic-Model/README.md

 Mechanistic model for AAV viral vector production via triple transfection.
 Published June 15th 2021

-The code in this repository includes the ode model used in 'Mechanistic model for production of recombinant adeno-associated virus via triple transfection of HEK293 cells' by T.N.T Nguyen et al.
+The code in this repository includes the ode model used in '[Mechanistic model for production of recombinant adeno-associated virus via triple transfection of HEK293 cells](https://www.cell.com/molecular-therapy-family/methods/fulltext/S2329-0501(21)00072-3)' by T.N.T Nguyen et al.

 sim_full_params_mL.m - Main file to execute the triple transfection experiment.
 This will result in Figure 4 in the published article simE3.m              - File that describes the triple transfection experiment setting, with media exchange at 6h post-transfection